PacktPublishing/-Designing-Hexagonal-Architecture-with-Java---Second-Edition/README.md

 ## Get to Know the Author
 **Davi Vieira**
-Davi Vieira is a software craftsman with a vested interest in the challenges faced by large enterprises in software design, development, and architecture.
+is a software craftsman with a vested interest in the challenges faced by large enterprises in software design, development, and architecture.
 He has more than 10 years of experience constructing and maintaining complex, long-lasting, and mission-critical systems using object-oriented languages.
 He values the good lessons and the software development tradition left by others who came before him.
 Inspired by this software tradition, he develops and evolves his ideas.